About

 Bio

-D-Davis is a playwright living in NYC and the Artistic Director at Eden Theater Company.
-Her most recent productions are Broken Thread (Femme Collective/Columbia Univ) and Complicity (New Ohio), and her one-act plays Night Becomes Morning (Chain Theatre), What’s What (Polaris Theater), and Memorial Tree, (Columbia Univ).
-She was a semifinalist for Premiere Stages, The Road Theater and Bronx Creative Vision Award (Broken Thread) and awarded a Workshop Theatre Residency (Broken Thread), American Woman Fellowship (Grrls Play Bass) and HB Studio Residency Fellowship (Complicity).
-Her work has been developed and/or produced at New Ohio, Primary Stages, Eden Theater Play Lab, Howl Playwrights, AMIOS, Goddard College, and Columbia University.
+D-Davis, a queer, neurodivergent playwright, living in NY, and founder of ETC Studio, creates theater that holds a mirror to our lives and opens a window into how we endure.
+Her most recent productions are Broken Thread (Femme Collective) and Complicity (New Ohio), and her one-act plays Erasing Time and Night Becomes Morning (Chain Theatre), What’s What (Polaris Theater), and Memorial Tree, (Columbia Univ).
+She was a semi-finalist NPC 2026 and Terrance McNally Incubator (Meditation), a finalist for Cry Havoc and Bronx Creative Vision Award (Broken Thread), semifinalist for Premiere Stages and The Road Theater, and awarded a Workshop Theatre Residency (Meditation and Broken Thread), American Woman Fellowship (Grrls Play Bass) and HB Studio Residency Fellowship (Complicity).
+Her work has been developed and/or produced at Workshop Theatre, New Ohio, Primary Stages, HB Studios, ETC Play Lab, Howl Playwrights, AMIOS/Project 42, Goddard College, and Columbia University.
 She studied acting at the Neighborhood Playhouse and the Royal Academy of Dramatic Arts, and earned a BA in theater from Bennington College.
 She is a published academic with an MA in history from CUNY and MFA in playwriting from Columbia University, and granted two NEH research fellowships (Feminism and Philosophy).
-She is a member of the Dramatist Guild, the Actors Studio Playwright and Director’s Unit, HOWL Playwrights, Theatre East; and is the Literary Associate for The Tent Theater Company.
+She is a member of the Dramatist Guild, the Actors Studio Playwright and Director’s Unit, and HOWL Playwrights, and is the Literary Associate for The Tent Theater Company.

 “There is a vitality, a life force, an energy, a quickening that is translated through you into action, and because there is only one of you in all of time, this expression is unique.
 And if you block it, it will never exist through any other medium and it will be lost.”